-This content is written and paid for by American Farmland Trust; it is not written by and does not necessarily reflect the views of Mother Jones’ editorial staff.
+This content was written by American Farmland Trust, and paid for by American Farmland Trust; it was not written by and does not necessarily reflect the views of Mother Jones' editorial staff.
 See our advertising guidelines to learn more.

 When Joe Rothermel quit his job with an aerospace manufacturer in California in 1995 and moved back to the family farm in Illinois, his father introduced him to no-till farming.
 It’s one of the many practices farmers use to improve soil health, reduce the environmental impact of their operations, and sequester atmospheric carbon—part of a suite of tools known as regenerative agriculture.

 This piqued Joe’s interest, and he’s been experimenting with regenerative farming ever since.
 Today he uses minimal tillage, and after harvesting the corn and soybeans in his fields, he plants cover crops.
 They’re grown solely to build soil organic matter (carbon), reduce erosion, and keep nutrients for the plants in the field and out of waterways.
 Rothermel adopted these practices because of how they improve productivity and his bottom line, but he’s keenly aware of how they also help the environment.

 “I’m not too familiar with the particulars of the science,” Rothermel says.
 “But I do know I have increased the carbon content of my soil.
 Tests show that it jumped 20 percent from 2006 to 2018.
 There is now more carbon entering the soil than leaving it.”

 Practical knowledge is proof for most farmers.
 But when it comes to regenerative agriculture’s role in combating climate change, science paves a clear path forward.